November 25, 2024

 We caught up with Hicks to talk about his work, impact, and overall mission within our communities:

-BLACK ENTERPRISE: Why do you think the work that you do is important today?
+BLACK ENTERPRISE: Why do you think your work is important today?

 Hicks: The work is so vital because police agencies are severely understaffed with the increase in violent crimes.
 Police agencies have focused on more serious violent crimes.
 That has resulted in a severe gap between the resources needed to solve crime and complex community problems.
 Police agencies devote fewer resources to solving fraud, property crimes, and missing people.

-BE: The work that you do, why do you think it’s critical in the African-American community?
+BE: Why do you think your work is critical in the African American community?

 BE: Share a case where you have reduced crime in our communities.